TechforTrade/Thunderhead-Filament-Extruder/README.md

 ##### Heating Zones

 As the name implies, the heating zones heat the plastic up to 260°C, the melting point of PET.
 However, the last zone is special, occupying position five, which is directly after the cooling zones.

-Zone five is the special child.
-It heats the plastic, but since its length is so short, it only heats the outside of te plastic.
-This is intentional, and is done in an attempt to attin plug flow (as apposed to laminar flow.)
+The barrel of the extruder has a total of 5 heating zones, two on the barrel, two on the cooling tube and one on the nozzle.
+Each heating zone has its own temperature sensor and control circuitry allowing the temperatures to be set independently of each other.
+The first two heating zones on the barrel are typically set near 265°C.  High temperature fiberglass insulation is used to reduce heat loss.
+The last three heating zones help obtain plug flow (as opposed to laminar flow.)

 Laminar Flow:
 ![Laminar Flow]()
 Plug Flow:
 ![Plug Flow]()

 This is done by decreasing the outside viscocity (through heat) and increasing the inside viscocity by cooling it (via the cooling stages).

-##### Cooling Zones

-After the first two intial heating zones, the plastic enter the "cooling zones".
-However, rather unintuitively, the cooling zones are heated much like the heating zones.
-But, instead of the 260°C, these zones are heated to 200°C. This allows the plastic to cool some before it enters the water, reducing the required length for the waterbath length.

 #### Heaters

 The first two zones are 1/2" by two feet long tape heater.
-(Fibreglass insulated nichrome wire.)
-(110 / 220 VAC) wrapped      104W       briskheat - sutible for electrical conductive surface.  up to 700        super flexable

-allow more room for change in the design

-future - maybe worthwile to change to a bandheater for cost reasons
+The 104W tape heaters are fibreglass insulated nichrome wire which can be run on 110 or 220 VAC.
+They are purchased from briskheat and are sutible for use on an electrical conductive surface.
+They are rated up to 700°C which is much higher than our current need, allowing us to make design changes without worrying about heat.
+In the future it maybe worthwile to change to a bandheater for cost reasons.

 #### Thermistors